guhamohar/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set , "SecondData.csv", with the average of each variable for each activity and each subject.

-The file "codebook.md" describes the variables, the data, and the steps performed to clean up the data.
+The file "codebook.md" describes the data and the steps performed to clean up and create the second dataset.

+The output of this project "SecondData.csv" is a dataset with dimesions 180 x 68.